OneAlpacaMore/QRCodeComponentChallenge/README.md

 ## Overview
 The main objective of this challenge, is to made similar looking webpage to the designs present in the "design folder".
 You are allowed to use any framework and library you want.
 ### Screenshot
-You can found the final result in the following route;
+This was the final result:
 ![](./screenshot.jpg)

 ### Links